 If CircuitPython goes into a true deep sleep, and USB or BLE is reconnected, the next deep sleep will still be a true deep sleep.
 You must do a hard reset or power-cycle to exit a true deep sleep loop.

-import alarm import time print("Waking up") # Set an alarm for 60 seconds from now. time_alarm = alarm.time.TimeAlarm(monotonic_time=time.monotonic() + 60) # Deep sleep until the alarm goes off.
-Then restart the program. alarm.exit_and_deep_sleep_until_alarms(time_alarm)
+import alarm import time import board print("Waking up") # Create an alarm for 60 seconds from now, and also a pin alarm. time_alarm = alarm.time.TimeAlarm(monotonic_time=time.monotonic() + 60) pin_alarm = alarm.pin.PinAlarm(board.D7, False) # Deep sleep until one of the alarm goes off.
+Then restart the program. alarm.exit_and_deep_sleep_until_alarms(time_alarm, pin_alarm)

 Store raw bytes in RAM that persists during deep sleep.
 The class acts as a